Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 A close up of olives growing on an olive tree at Kiler Ridge Farm.

-Sadly, most olive oils that claim to be extra virgin olive oil are really not.
 But fear not, as you will learn to recognize how to tell so that you can purchase true extra virgin olive oil in the future!

 How To Taste Olive Oil